mozilla/chronicle/server/README.md

     - store everything in UTC
     - to avoid weirdness when developing on laptops in non-UTC timezones, we always specify UTC as the timezone in the postgres connection parameters
     - use TIMESTAMPTZ(3), a 3-decimal place timestamp (corresponding to JS millisecond default time resolution)
+- enforcing security (user only sees/searches own records)
+  - every postgres visit or visits query includes a "WHERE fxa_id = ?" clause
+  - ditto for elasticsearch: require a direct match on the fxa_id field for any set of search data.

 code organization / patterns
 - models